iamniama/PubQuizSimulator/README.md

     2. and repeat from 5 above, effectively
 11. After 10 rounds, tally the total score
     1. update the Team scores
-    2. update the flair for the top team
+    2. ~~update the flair for the top team~~
     3. reset the main panel (questions/answers) and buttons
-12. Game should end if window loses focus (no cheating!)
+12. Game should end if window loses focus (no cheating!) *another time issue, though with the shorter round times, its kinda moot*

 ## Wireframe/Page Layout